 We cherish our heritage and the history of our building.
 But we also embrace the future.
 As service need changes, our facilities have continued to evolve in response.
 Below are some examples of recent and ongoing projects to develop and enhance our campus to better serve the needs of our patients and community.

-The new Whitty Wing opened in 2013.
 This development provides the Mater Hospital with significant additional capacity to service growing patient needs and reduce waiting times, as well as improving the physical environment and experience of using the hospital for everyone.
-The building provides a sustainable, uplifting, healing environment for the delivery of 21st century healthcare.
+The building provides a sustainable, uplifting, healing environment for the delivery of modern healthcare.

 The new Whitty Wing led to the consolidation of many inpatient services in state-of-the-art facilities.
 It resulted in 55,000m2 of new acute hospital services, which includes:

 The new building demonstrates the highest commitment to a quality healthcare environment, in terms of design and sustainability.The building breaks new ground by providing 100% of the 134 new inpatient beds as en-suite single rooms, resulting in reduced risk of hospital acquired infections, shorter stays and enhanced patient privacy and dignity.

 In January 2015, The Carney Oncology Haematology Day Unit was opened on Level 7 of the Whitty Wing.
 The new facility provides: